 How Does Lume Measure the Calories I Burn?

 Calorie burning produces heat.
-The amount of heat lost is proportional to your activity.
-The Lume Calorie Monitor has a patented heat flow sensor that accurately measures the heat coming off your body.
+The amount of heat generated is proportional to your level of activity.
+The Lume Armband has a patented heat flow sensor that accurately measures the the body's heat expression.
 Lume is the first and only product that uses this method to measure calories.

 What is a Calorie?